 "Helping a new estate develop their wine profile - to be the best the terroir offers - is always satisfying.
 Our mission at Château George 7 is a wine that captures the essence of the exciting potential of Fronsac today: fruit-forward, fresh with a touch of minerality from the limestone plateau along with great structure that is not over-bearing.
 The result is an elegance and length of finish with silky tannins that we hope you will enjoy. "

 I have lived and worked in France for over 25 years.
-After a career at Accenture in Paris and then Nice and with the family having flown the nest, I felt that the time had come to follow my passion.
+After a career at a global consulting company in Paris and then Nice and with the family having flown the nest, I felt that the time had come to follow my passion.
 I started studying WSET (Wine and Spirits Education Trust) wine courses and travelled to Bordeaux to explore the city and its appellations.

-So here I am, 4 years later, with the WSET Diploma, the creation of a new château in the village of Saillans and a little piece of heaven in the form of a renovated house and winery nestled in the heart of a small parcel of vines.
+So here I am, 5 years later, with the WSET Diploma, the creation of a new château in the village of Saillans and a little piece of heaven in the form of a renovated house and winery nestled in the heart of a parcel of vines.

-The next chapter of the adventure is about to begin as I embark on sharing the wines born of a labour of love - from fusing tradition with innovation and creating next-generation AOC Fronsac wine: Château George 7.
+Bringing wine together with my passion for training and communicating, I have been accredited as a tutor of the Ecole du Vin de Bordeaux.
+The next chapter of the adventure is beginning as I embark on sharing the wines born of a labour of love - next-generation AOC Fronsac wines: Château George 7 and Prince.